hathevegasian/thevegasianwebsite/content/portfolio/charsiu-sticky-rice.md

 category: ["RICE DISH"]
 project_images: ["images/projects/xoixaxiu/IMG_2062.jpg", "images/projects/xoixaxiu/IMG_2056.jpg"]
 ---
-Xá xíu or charsiu is actually a Cantonese dish.
-However, the Vietnamese-Cantonese community in Vietnam is really big.
-We have a humongous Chinatown called Chợ Lớn in Saigon.
-I grew up eating fusion food of the Vietnamese and Cantonese cuisine and it roots deep down my heart the love for this tradition.
+Xá xíu, or charsiu, might be a Cantonese classic, but here in Vietnam, especially in our vibrant Vietnamese-Cantonese community in Saigon's bustling Chinatown, it's a beloved part of our food culture.
+I've grown up relishing the fusion of Vietnamese and Cantonese flavors, and it's a tradition that's close to my heart.

-Usually, to make a perfect batch of sticky rice it may take up to 2 days.
-You will have to soak the rice overnight, steam it once for about 20 minutes, let it cool down then steam the rice once again.
-This technique is called double steaming.
-The waiting time between two steaming slots depends on how quick the rice cool down.
-Sometime this process can take half a day.
+Typically, crafting the perfect batch of sticky rice can be a 2-day affair, involving overnight soaking, a 20-minute steam, cooling, and then another steam, a technique known as double steaming.
+The waiting period between steaming sessions can vary, sometimes stretching for half a day.

-In this recipe, I'm so happy to introduce you a quicker method making sticky rice that even when you take the rice out of the fridge the day after, it will still be soft after warming up without getting harden.
-All you need is a rice cooker.
+In this recipe, I'm thrilled to introduce you to a quicker method for making sticky rice.
+Even if you take the rice out of the fridge the next day, it will remain soft upon reheating, avoiding that undesirable hardening.
+All you need is a handy rice cooker.

-Let's jump right in!
+No need to wait any longer – let's get cooking!

 {{< recipe
 img="images/projects/xoixaxiu/header_xoixaxiu.jpg"